Skip to main content

 • Scene-specific tuning matters more than maximum settings

-• Dome use cases often involve controlled coverage zones
+• Dome deployments often focus on controlled coverage zones

 🛠️ Practical Setup Priorities